-Kansas City Omaha Baltimore Minneapolis Memphis Additional Restrictions or Requirements Project should focus on building small businesses or microenterprises Project should promote access to and financial support for public transit Project should propose development adjacent to areas of existing development activity Project should promote crime reduction and enhance perception of safety Must eliminate actual or potential hazard to the public.
+St. Louis Kansas City Omaha Baltimore Minneapolis Memphis Additional Restrictions or Requirements Minimum requirements include employee levels, completion deadlines, levels of investment.
+Project should focus on building small businesses or microenterprises Project should promote access to and financial support for public transit Project should propose development adjacent to areas of existing development activity Project should promote crime reduction and enhance perception of safety Must eliminate actual or potential hazard to the public.
 Project should be in an area with a pattern of declining property assessment.
 The total assessed property valuation of TIF districts cannot exceed four percent of the City's taxable property.
 TIF restricted to developments meeting specific CITY development objective.
 TIF applications must comport with and advance the Community Redevelopment Agency's 'Workable Program' strategic plan.
 Must present a feasible method for relocating displaced families in safe and sanitary dwellings without undue hardship.
-Additional Financial Issues Project should request less than the maximum duration and extent of incentives available Project should create at least one job per \$10,000 value in TIF loan.
+Additional Financial Issues Goal of the City that total amount of TIF assistance not exceed 15 percent of total project costs.
+There are debt service coverage requirements if bonds or notes are to be issued.
+Project should request less than the maximum duration and extent of incentives available Minimum total project development is \$500,000.
+Project should create at least one job per \$10,000 value in TIF loan.
+The City assumes no responsibility for the financing of any TIF loan or bond.
 TIF bonds must be secured by guarantee of at least one developer.
 Tax increment in excess of debt service is allocated to the City for use for any purpose.
 A special tax district must be created for each TIF to recover the cost of debt service on TIF bonds if incremental revenue is insufficient.
 Requires periodic City review of excess increment to determine if a reduction of the TIF is warranted.
-Public versus Private Improvement Issues Project should preserve, enhance or build infrastructure in areas defined by the city Only public improvements are eligible for TIF.
-Only public improvements and public redevelopment costs are eligible for TIF.
-Priority is given to projects for improvement of public infrastructure.
-Public Engagement Economic Impact Project should create new businesses or business operations.
-Project should ceate at least one Rigorous economic analysis and risk assessment are performed for each project.